 James R. (“Jim”) Hoy is a shareholder at Maring Williams Law Office and is licensed to practice law in North Dakota and Minnesota.
 He dedicates his practice to helping people.
 Specifically, he helps people who have been seriously injured or who have lost a loved one due to someone else’s fault.
 Oftentimes, it is the result of an automobile or oil field incident, but not always.
 No matter the cause, he takes great pride in helping people overcome challenges resulting from their injuries or loss and giving them a voice in the legal process.

-In recognition of his efforts, Jim has been annually named a “Rising Star” since 2017 in the personal injury category by Super Lawyers, a rating service of outstanding lawyers who have attained a high degree of peer recognition and professional achievement.
+In recognition of his efforts, Jim was annually (2017-2021) named a “Rising Star” in the personal injury category by Super Lawyers, a rating service of outstanding lawyers who have attained a high degree of peer recognition and professional achievement.
 He was also named a 2023 Great Plains Super Lawyer in the personal injury category, an honor reserved for only 5% of Great Plains lawyers.
-He was further recognized for inclusion in the 2022 edition of The Best Lawyers in America in the category of “Personal Injury Litigation – Plaintiffs,” including being named the “Lawyer of the Year” for Bismarck in that category in 2023.
+He was further recognized for inclusion in the 2022 and 2023 editions of The Best Lawyers in America in the category of “Personal Injury Litigation – Plaintiffs,” including being named the “Lawyer of the Year” for Bismarck in that category in 2023.
 In the 2024 edition, he was also recognized for inclusion in the category of “Commercial Litigation.”

 The son of an attorney, Jim knew from a young age that he wanted to spend his life in worthy causes.
 After growing up in the countryside, near Harwood, North Dakota, he graduated from West Fargo High School.
 He, then, attended the University of North Dakota and graduated with an undergraduate degree in business management and a master’s degree in business administration.
 While completing these degrees, Jim competed on the UND men’s basketball team and served as a team captain.
 In recognition of his success on the court and in the classroom, he received Academic All-Conference and Commissioner’s Honor Roll awards.